jeffreyigims/rust_redis/README.md

 The client spawns multiple threads to issue requests to the server, where each request is a sequence of `SET k v`, `GET k`, `DELETE k`, where `k` and `v` are randomly generated hex of size specified by `--key-length`.
 The number of clients and requests are also configurables by `--clients` and `--requests` respectively.

+Remember to compile both the client and the server in release mode with the --release flag.

 ## Guide

 The goal of this guide is to explain and highlight some key design decisions.
 The following sections outline some key aspects of the server implementation.